Washington Attorneys Serving Families of Victims of Fatalities Caused by Guns

 In the case of the 2012 Sandy Hook Elementary shooting, the gun did work as it was intended.
 But, the manufacturer chose to distribute a military-style gun to the public and semi-automatic rifles are not necessarily safe nor should they be sold to civilians.

 Wrongful Death Law Are Complex – Speak with an Attorney First

-If you have lost a loved one due to a malfunctioning gun or a dangerous weapon that should not be on the streets, you may have a claim against the manufacturer or company that sold the gun.
+If you have lost a loved one from Seattle or any other areas of Washington due to a malfunctioning gun or a dangerous weapon that should not be on the streets, you may have a claim against the manufacturer or company that sold the gun.
 Because the shield laws are complex and the case’s distinct characteristics will matter, it is important that you speak with a wrongful death attorney in the state of Washington first.
-Contact the team at Brett McCandlis Brown, PLLC for a free consultation now at 800-925-1875 or fill out an online contact form with your questions.
+Contact the team at Brett McCandlis Brown & Conner, PLLC for a free consultation now at 800-925-1875 or fill out an online contact form with your questions.